Performance Assessment Strategies for Language Model Applications in Healthcare: Human Evaluation

 Even though human experts possess extensive knowledge and experience, their judgments can still be influenced by cognitive biases, personal beliefs, and systemic factors, which may lead to inconsistencies, disparities in decision-making, or unintended biases in medical assessments.
 This necessitates methodological safeguards like blinding, randomization, and structured evaluation frameworks to maintain assessment objectivity.
-Overall, expert evaluation is also, and most importantly, resource-intensive, can be time-consuming and expensive, especially when large sample sizes or multiple experts are required for designing a statistically powered study, making them impractical for scaling to large datasets or to a large number of GenAI tools.
-Though this may be mitigated through other methods, such as crowd-sourced expert annotations, data collection processes must maintain the quality of collected annotations and demand a level of expertise of collectors becomes integral to the collection process.
+Expert evaluation is also, and most importantly, resource-intensive.
+It can be time-consuming and expensive, especially for statistically powered studies with large sample sizes and multiple experts, making them impractical for scaling to large datasets or to a large number of LM models.
+Though this may be mitigated through other methods, such as crowd-sourced expert annotations, understanding the quality of collected annotations and level of expertise of collectors becomes integral to the collection process.

-Human annotations are variable, even for quantitative annotations created by qualified experts, and inter-reader variability must be considered when establishing reference standards.
+Human annotations are variable.
+Even for quantitative annotations created by qualified experts, inter-reader variability is considered when establishing reference standards.
 As a result, human evaluation strategies are affected by considerations regarding expert selection in terms of expertise and numbers of clinicians in expert panels.
-For subjective, qualitative metrics like preference polling (e.g. Likert scales), these may benefit from structured polling or checklists.
-Several initiatives have developed structured evaluation frameworks for GenAI models, integrating both quantitative benchmarks and human assessments.
+For subjective, qualitative metrics like preference polling (e.g., Likert scales), these may benefit from structured polling or checklists.
+Several initiatives have developed structured evaluation frameworks for LM models, integrating both quantitative benchmarks and human assessments.
 These checklists may be helpful to standardize evaluations, ensure comprehensive assessments, and identify potential risks \cite{gallifant2025tripod, sallam2024preliminary, chen2024stager}.